 The sum total of both resulted in the car you see now, a majestic 1967 Camaro convertible that Bryan Puffinburger poured decades of his heart and soul into.
 It once served as the de facto mascot of the Hilton Head Island Concours d’Elegance and Motoring Festival.
 It held a place of prominence at every iteration of the concours during its early run at Honey Horn Plantation on Hilton Head Island.

-Filmmaker Guy Smith will debut his short film on the Puffinburger family and the touching story of the car Bryan loved so much, at the third annual Vintage Auto Film Exhibition.
-“This festival is all about the emotional pull of these machines.
+Filmmaker Guy Smith will show the short film on the Puffinburger family and the touching story of the car Bryan loved so much at the 2019 Amelia Motoring Film Exhibition.
+“The film exhibition is all about the emotional pull of these machines.
 Not just the artistry that goes into them, but what they represent to us,” Smith said.
 “I am honored to tell the Puffinburger family’s story and seeing that beautiful Camaro on the silver screen.”

 Running With Pop